Ignite-Laboratories/Enigmaneering/readme.md

 why?  _I'm_ writing a library!
 How could I possibly be asking you to consider _not_ using so many?

 Because while my libraries are free to use, they are only the _blueprints_ for you to build your own libraries!
 You don't need a _single one_ of mine!
 Why?
-Because I would rather teach you how to build the things that have given me happiness in life.
+Because I would rather teach you _how_ to build the things that have given me happiness in life.

-The absolute _last_ thing I want is others to rely upon _my_ work.
-Instead, I aim to _empower_ others with the same tools they empowered me with.
+The absolute last thing I want is others _relying_ on my work.
+Instead, I aim to _empower_ them in the same way they've empowered me - through sharing found knowledge!

 To that end, I have several major topics I wish to discuss which came from my enigmaneering.
 These represent the next layer of primitives I've found necessary to build highly performant multithreaded architectures.
 Many of the concepts